Mahmoud-K-Ismail/CelebrAI---Chat-with-Historical-Icons/README.md

   - Implement form validation for user registration and message input.

 - (5 points) Machine Learning Integration
-  - Integrate a pre-trained language model (e.g., GPT-2) fine-tuned on Shakespeare's works.
+  - Integrate a model that is devoloped using LSTM (Long-Short term Memory) deep learning method which is trained on Shakespear works.

 **Total Points:** 17 out of 8 required points.